Giuseppe-Df/Distribuited-credo-ts/README.md

 Documentation on how to get started with Credo can be found at https://credo.js.org/

+## New Features in This Fork

+This fork introduces a series of protocols that enable interaction between the Aries agent and a resource-constrained IoT device, specifically an ESP32.
+These protocols facilitate the integration of the ESP32 with other agents even though it lacks the computational and memory capacity to operate as a fully-fledged agent independently.

+The IoT device (ESP32) is designed to function within a distributed system, delegating significant processing tasks to the main agent while managing its own connections and handling verifiable credentials.
+This approach ensures that the ESP32 can participate in agent-based communications and operations without needing to perform extensive data processing or storage locally.

+For more details on the IoT device implementation, please refer to the related repository here.

 ## Features

 See [Supported Features](https://credo.js.org/guides/features) on the Credo website for a full list of supported features.